sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 ``PowerShell`` is an often abused hackers attack vector, so most modern Windows versions allow the individual ``cmd-lets`` to be run but prevent ``PowerShell scripts`` from being executed *out-of-the-box*.

+``PowerShell`` is very powerful scripting language, often used to automate routine tasks, which makes it an ideal target for *would-be hackers*.
+To mitigate this Microsoft limits PowerShell scripts can be executed, even though the individual cmdlets can always be executed.

-Many articles on the internet suggest the disabling or trying to work around this security feature... **DO NOT DO THIS**!
+Many articles on the internet suggest the disabling or trying to work around this security feature... **PLEASE AVOID DOING THIS**!

 Your Windows distributions may provide *Developer* section in ``Settings``, which allows local ``PowerShell``  scripts to be executed by the ``CurrentUser`` by setting the ``ExecutionPolicy`` to ``RemoteSigned``.

-Alternatively this can also be done manually by running ``PowerShell`` as ``Administrator``:
+Alternatively this can also be done manually by running ``PowerShell`` as ``Administrator``

 ::